Types of Teams

 There are two types of teams.

-- School-Based Teams: Comprised of full-time students from the same high school, public or private.
+- School-Based Teams: Comprised of full-time students from the same school, public or private.
 School-based teams can be “official” or “unofficial”.

-- Composite Teams: Comprised of full-time students from more than one high school within the same district or other geographic proximity.
+- Composite Teams: Comprised of full-time students from more than one school within the same district or other geographic proximity.
 Composite Team Limitations: Composite teams are intended to be temporary solutions only, allowing student-athletes to compete as members of a team pending the establishment of single school-based teams.
 In addition, if a composite team has five or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.

 Refer to the league Rules & Guidelines for more information about the rules governing teams.

 All teams must register with the league.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting league programs.
-If you are a new team and want to register with the league, your team director/head coach should contact the league director.
+If you are a new team and want to register with the league, your team director/head coach should contact the executive director.
 If you are a returning team director/head coach, simply visit the Pit Zone.

 Division 1 Teams (12 or more riders)